nawabahmadreshi/documentation/recipes/measuring_installs.md

 * **campaign** :Use this field to organize the links by actual campaign.
 For example, if you launched a new feature or product and want to run a campaign around that.
 * **stage**: Use this to categorize the progress or category of a user when the link was generated.
 For example, if you had an invite system accessible on level 1, level 3 and 5, you could differentiate links generated at each level with this parameter
 * **tags**: This is more a free form entry with unlimited values.
 Use it to organize your link data with labels that don't fit within the bounds of the above.

+Here's an example from the click flows on the summary page, where you can filter by these tags.

 {% image src='/img/ingredients/analytics_and_custom_events/analytics_labels.png' 3-quarters center alt='the goal' %}